emavap/HeatingControl/README.md

 2. **Determines Device States**:
    - Devices can be assigned to **multiple schedules**
    - If **any** active schedule includes a device, it should be on
-   - Devices not in any schedule: depend on "Only Scheduled Devices Active" setting
+   - Devices not in any schedule: are left alone (not controlled by integration)
    - **Temperature Selection**: When a device is in multiple active schedules with different temperatures, the **highest temperature wins**
    - **Fan Mode**: Uses the fan mode from the schedule with the highest temperature